tttor/ctrl-foundation/method/actor-critic/reactor_gruslys_2018.md

 ## result
 * Reactor > (Prioritized Dueling DQN, Categorical DQN) in terms of sample-efficiency
 * Reactor > A3C in term of better run time
-* The Reactor is
+* Reactor is
   * sample-efficient due to the use of memory replay, and
   * numerical efficient since it uses multi-step returns.
 * contrib:
+  Distributional Retrace,
-  Distributional Retrace, beta-LOO policy gradient and contextual priority tree (prioritized sequence replay)
+  beta-LOO policy gradient, and
+  contextual priority tree (prioritized sequence replay)

 ## background
 * Much of the recent work can be divided into two categories